For all current information on safety and security, please visit the UBC Campus Security and UBC Health Safety & Environment websites.

 Timing: Pre-occupancy

-The Emergency Procedures drawings are used as the starting point for creating Emergency / Fire Safety Plans for each building on campus.
-As such, once completed and approved, a copy of Emergency Procedures drawings for that building are to be submitted to the Department of Health, Safety and Environment; specifically to the HSE Advisor (Business Continuity and Emergency Planning).
+The Emergency Procedures drawings are used as the starting point for creating Building Emergency Response Plan (BERP) for each building on campus.
+As such, once completed and approved, a copy of Emergency Procedures drawings for that building are to be submitted to UBC Safety and Risk Services.

-The Department of Health, Safety and Environment will then liaise with building administrators and local safety committees to initiate the development of a building-specific Emergency/Fire Safety Plan (template is available at www.hse.ubc.ca).
-Once complete, the building administrator will send a copy to HSE and to Vancouver Fire and Rescue Services (VFRS) for review, comment and final approval.
+UBC Safety and Risk Services will then liaise with building administrators and local safety committees to initiate the development of a Building Emergency Response Plan.
+Once complete, the building administrator will send a copy to Safety and Risk Services and to Vancouver Fire and Rescue Services (VFRS) for review, comment and final approval.

-Responsibility: Department of Health, Safety and Environment, building administrators and local safety committees
+Responsibility: UBC Safety and Risk Services, building administrators and local safety committees.

 Timing: As soon as practical following receipt of Emergency Procedures drawings.